IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 ## Prerequisites

-!!!
-Note
-The prerequisites found on the main [readme.md](../README.md) are also required for this example.
+Note: The prerequisites found on the main [readme.md](../README.md) are also required for this example.

 * BACnet Simulator (Docker)